mario testino talks gender play and male erotica in fashion

-Like with many subjects in fashion photography, today it feels we can be more up front, more "in your face" about things because of our access.
+Like with many subjects in fashion photography, today it feels like we can be more up front, more "in your face" about things because of our access.
 Images are so readily available to us all, but it's not just a modern phenomenon.
 The access to images, especially though social media platforms, is the modern phenomenon, but the approach has long been there.
 Look at the work of Helmut Newton for example, or even Mapplethorpe, though of course he was less fashion and more fine art.

 Who do you prefer to photograph, men or women?

-For me it's really not that simple.
-For me it's about people more than what gender they belong to.
+For me, it's really not that simple.
+For me, it's about people more than what gender they belong to.

 Do you think men need to feature more in fashion editorials?

 That would be really impossible to say.
-You know, every picture has it's own unique memory and I couldn't pick a favourite.
+You know, every picture has it's own unique memory and I couldn't pick a favorite.
 This is my biggest book to date in terms of the amount of images included.
 We went back and looked through my entire archive of personal work, commissioned shoots and editorials.
-There is just so much and it's all so varied it would be too difficult to choose one picture over another.
+There is just so much and it's all so varied, it would be too difficult to choose one picture over another.